HIP-infrastructure/.github/profile/README.md

 It consists of:
 - [frontend](https://github.com/HIP-infrastructure/frontend): Meta package that handles all HIP frontend components including:
-  - [nextcloud-docker](https://github.com/HIP-infrastructure/nextcloud-docker): Nextcloud instance on which the frontend is based.
   - [gateway](https://github.com/HIP-infrastructure/gateway): Gateway and services for the HIP.
   - [hip](https://github.com/HIP-infrastructure/hip): Bundled nextcloud app for the HIP.
 - [app-in-browser](https://github.com/HIP-infrastructure/app-in-browser): Backend and custom orchestrator allowing apps to be run and rendered directly in the HIP via the in-browser Desktops.